Shagshag/prestashop-documentation/TaxRulesTaxManagerCore.md

 * Visibility: **public**
 * This method is **static**.
 * This method is defined by [TaxManagerInterface](TaxManagerInterface)
-* This method is defined in classes\tax\TaxRulesTaxManager.php line 40
+* This method is defined in [classes/tax/TaxRulesTaxManager.php line 40](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/tax/TaxRulesTaxManager.php#40)

 #### Arguments